MauriceHaffner/fold_slice/README.md

 | TV regularization on object phase| :heavy_check_mark: | :heavy_check_mark: |
 | Grid artifact removal| :heavy_check_mark: | :heavy_multiplication_x: |
 | Automatic parameter selection| :heavy_check_mark: | :heavy_multiplication_x: |

+5. A collection of functions for resolution improvement and noise correction (see '/+debluring').

 # Other ptychography software
 If you don't own Matlab or want to explore other ptychography software.
 Here are some public repositories: